 Quarterly reports on natural flows, consumptive use, and storage changes in the South Saskatchewan River Basin in Alberta were prepared and distributed.
-A summary table of these quarterly report results is contained in this report.
+A summary table of these quarterly report results is shown on page 18 in this report.
 The method used by the previous Board to determine natural flows was continued in order to administer the Apportionment Agreement, and will be used until the results of a current study of all available methods is concluded.

-During 1972, the recorded flow of the South Saskatchewan and Red Deer Rivers passing the Alberta-Saskatchewan Boundary was 7,948,600 acre-feet.
-This volume is 91.7% of the calculated natural flow for the same year.
+During 1973, the recorded flow of the South Saskatchewan and Red Deer Rivers passing the Alberta-Saskatchewan Boundary was 5,108,050 acre-feet.
+This volume is 80.7% of the calculated natural flow for the same period.